1. Administration#

 .

-But teachers, staff and school admins can have multiple roles.
+Teachers, staff, and school administrators can have multiple roles.

 Note

-The mappings for the different roles are not additive because that approach would complicate the option to remove mappings from a specific role.
-Therefore, only one mapping is chosen by the rules just described.
+The mappings for the different roles aren’t additive, because that approach would complicate the option to remove mappings from a specific role.
+Therefore, choose only one mapping by the rules just described.

 Warning